Toxin4ick/OBSE64_Skill_Damage_Scaling_Cap_Remover/README.md

 1468CA02B 48 0F 46 C1       CMOVG      EBX ,EAX
 ```

-This replaces the CMOVG instruction with a MOV instruction, removing the check for values less than 100, removing the cap.
+This replaces the CMOVG instruction with a MOV instruction, removing the check for values less than or equal to 100, removing the cap.

 ## Build